 After a devastating accident or the onset of a disabling condition, you may feel anxious or overwhelmed by your situation.
 The process of physical and emotional recovery from injuries or disability can be lengthy and draining.
 Fortunately, the financial and emotional burden caused by your accident or illness may be lightened by taking legal action against any party that was responsible for your injury, or by bringing action against any insurance company that is refusing to pay benefits or damages that are owed by law.

-To explore your potential options, you can consult the attorneys at Feldheim & Wilenkin.
+To explore your potential options, you can consult the Detroit personal injury attorneys at Feldheim & Wilenkin.
 We have more than five decades of experience in handling claims and lawsuits involving wrongful death, medical malpractice, car and truck accidents, construction site accidents, and on the job injuries, as well as short-term and long-term disability claims.
 We also handle claims involving defective products, institutional sexual abuse, nursing home negligence and dog bites.

 Our goal is to help you move forward with your life after suffering devastating injuries, and we gain personal satisfaction from asserting the rights of accident victims to recover the compensation that they deserve.
 We offer a free consultation and do not charge you any fees unless we are able to recover compensation for you.Pursuing Short-term or Long-Term Disability Benefits

 It can be terrifying to lose your income due to an unexpected disabling condition.
 Our firm can guide you through the process of pursuing a claim for benefits, including those involving long-term disability insurance.
 Some claims are governed by the Employment Retirement Income Security Act of 1974 (ERISA), while others are not.
 Although ERISA provides standards for administering plans, it does not dictate the substance of a long-term insurance disability policy.
 Whether or not your claim is viable often depends on the policy language.